-- 119 miles of state trunkline roads that are maintained by the Michigan Department of Transportation - 268 miles of County roads maintained by the Barry County Road Commission - 21 miles of roads maintained by the cities and villages within the county.
+- 119 miles of state trunkline roads that are maintained by the Michigan Department of Transportation - 269 miles of County roads maintained by the Barry County Road Commission - 20 miles of roads maintained by the cities and villages within the county.

 Traditionally, federal aid ratings have been completed over two years, roughly half of the county one year, the remainder the next.
 Due to restrictions imposed in response to the onset of the COVID 19 pandemic, no federal aid ratings were completed in 2020.
 To start bringing the schedule back in line with the historical breakdown, the entire federal aid system in Barry County was rated in 2021.
-In 2022 the rating effort was expended in those areas traditionally done in even-numbered years.
-This report takes the results of the most recent ratings for the entire county federal aid system and compares them with those from 2010 through 2019 to analyze the current status and discern any trends.
+In 2022 the rating effort was once again done in those areas previously done in even-numbered years, returning to the normal two-year cycle.
+This report takes the results of the most recent ratings for the entire county federal aid system and compares them with those from 2011 through 2023 to analyze the current status and discern any trends.